hriswitha/CS-251-Project/README.md

 This project is a chat room with one server and multiple clients.
 The server provides a chat room for clients to join.
 After joining the chat, the clients can send messages to the chat room where all chat messages are logged and displayed.

 ### This project covers main domains:
-- Authentication
+- Password Authentication
 - client-socket interaction
-- Multi-server load balancing (To be done)
+- Multi-server load balancing
-- Encryption (To be done)
+- Message Encryption
-- Databasing
+- Shared Databasing
+- Retrieving offline messages
+- Groups and Personal Chats
+- Performance Analysis (Done till logging, got errors in scripting)

-Client has been implemented in `client.py` and server in `server.py`.
+Client has been implemented in `client.py`, server in `server.py` and load balancer in `loadbalancer.py`.

 ### Tech stack
 1. `python3`